Andrettin/Wyrmsun/readme.txt

 * Abilities
 - Added Bow Mastery, Gun Mastery and Throwing Mastery learnable abilities (icons by Jinn).
+- The "Choose Level Up Upgrade" submenu is now always available (abilities that cannot be acquired at the moment appear as transparent icons).

 * Buildings
 - The Gold Mine now uses the rail gold mine graphics after Engineering is researched.